Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

 28. Open the Form Wizard in Normal View.
-Select one of the Form Design type Column or Tabular and select a Table or Query from the Combo Box below and click OK.
+Select one of the Form Design type Column or Tabular and select a Table or Query from the Combo Box below, and click OK.
 The List Box will appear with Field Names in the next step.

 29. You can select one or more data fields of your choice and click the button with the > label to move the selected fields to the right side List Box.
 You can select all the Fields from the List by clicking on the command button with the >> label.

-30. If you have second thoughts you can Remove the fields from the selected list the same way you selected from the first List Box, using the < and << labeled Command Buttons.
+30. If you have second thoughts, you can remove the fields from the selected list the same way you selected from the first List Box, using the < and << labeled Command Buttons.

-31. When you are ready to create the Form, Click on the Finish Command Button.
+31. When you are ready to create the Form, click on the Finish Command Button.

 Download the Demo Database: